cgoncalves94/Python-DSA-Projects/README.md

 - [A Sorted Tale](./SortedTale/README.md) - Compares the performance of bubble sort and quick sort algorithms using Python.
 - [Towers of Hanoi](./TowersOfHanoi/README.md) - Solves the Towers of Hanoi problem using object-oriented programming and the concept of stacks.
 - [The Boredless Tourist](./TheBoredlessTourist/README.md) - Demonstrates list management, function definitions, and data structuring in Python.
+- [Scrabble](./Scrabble/README.md) - Provides a Python implementation for calculating the point value of a word in the game of Scrabble.
+- [Longest Common Subsequence](./LongestCommonSubsequence/README.md) - Provides a Python implementation for finding the Longest Common Subsequence (LCS) of two strings.
+- [SkyRoute](./SkyRoute/README.md) - A Python-based application for finding the shortest metro route between various landmarks in Vancouver.

 ## Future plans
 This repository is continuously updated with new projects as I explore different aspects of programming.
 Stay tuned for more mini-coding challenges and solutions!